• Skip to primary navigation

 College Degree and Wage Premiums

-There is a large body of research that shows that there is a wage premium for college graduates.
+A large body of research shows that there is a wage premium for college graduates.
 This premium to wage exists in both the public and private sectors and for workers with varying levels of education.

 College Graduate vs. High School Graduates